What is plain English?

 Avoid using metaphors, similes and idioms

-Similarly, using metaphors and idioms can make your writing harder to understand.
+Using metaphors and idioms makes your writing harder to understand.
 Do not imply meaning by using expressions and phrases.
 It’s better to say ‘he really didn’t want it,’ instead of ‘it was the last thing he wanted’.

 This is especially important for people who do not understand the implied meaning or may take the phrase literally.
 This includes people with autism and non-native English speakers.